A right triangle has one leg of length 6 units and a hypotenuse o... | Study Prep in Pearson+

-Given right triangle xyz, if angle x is and the length of the side opposite angle x is , what is the length of the hypotenuse?
+In the right triangle shown, the length of is units and the length of is units.
+What is the length of the hypotenuse ?

 - 0. Review of College Algebra4h 43m